Fife: About 3 miles south and west of Kirkcaldy, in Kinghorn, near A921, just north of the Firth of Forth, 3-5 Burt Avenue, in the town.

 Ruin or site NT 269871 [?]
 OS: 66 KY3 9XB

 Site of castle, nothing of which remains.
-‘Kingorn’ is marked on Blaeu’s map of Fife.
+‘Kingorn’ is marked on Blaeu’s map of Fife, and the village is depicted on Ainslie’s map of Fife of 1775, though no indication is given of a castle.

-William Kirkcaldy of Grange.
-Patrick Lyon, Earl of Kinghrone, had a ratification of 1672 which mentions the lands and barony of Kinghorn, with the fortalice, castle and castlehill thereof.
-There was
+forces under William Kirkcaldy of Grange.
+Patrick Lyon, Earl of Kinghrone, had a ratification of 1672 which mentions the lands and barony of Kinghorn, with the fortalice, castle and castlehill

 There are tales of a ‘Grey Lady’ (or ‘Green Lady’), the phantom of Yolande, which has reputedly been sighted searching for her husband in the area and around the Kingswood.
 Yolande, however, did not die of a broken heart.
 The young widow went on to marry the Duke of Brittany, with whom she had at least six children, and she died in 1330, well into her 60s.